What to post?

 Now, what to post?
 Work out what you want to get from Twitter, what your followers will be looking for, and how you can combine the two.

-There are on average 500 million tweets sent every day
+There are on average around 300 million tweets sent every day

 The best way to engage your followers is to offer them content (tools and tips) they will find useful, and perhaps exclusive discounts on your products.